Crossings

 Road with cycling crossing zebra crossing next to a zebra crossing.

-A parallel crossing looks like a zebra crossing but also includes a cycling crossing area, parallel to the zebra crossing area, marked by broken white lines.
+The parallel crossing looks similar to a zebra crossing but also includes a cycling crossing area, parallel to the zebra crossing area which is marked by broken white lines.

 Parallel crossings enable cyclists to cross a road safely and with the same level of priority as a zebra crossing gives a pedestrian.